 If you want to move to council housing outside Swansea, our housing options team can give you advice on how to apply to other councils.

-If you are thinking of ending your tenancy there are certain things you need to do before you leave.
+If you are thinking of ending your occupation contract there are certain things you need to do before you leave.

 All council tenants have a Neighbourhood Officer who can help you with your tenancy and oversee the area where you live.

 Local authority housing or council housing is long term, low cost accommodation.
 You will need to complete an application to join our housing needs register.

 Contact details, locations, facilities and accessibility information for all our area housing offices.

 New homes being built are now more sustainable and energy efficient, helping to reduce our carbon footprint.

 We can provide a wide range of help and advice, whether you're a council tenant or not.